 A skateboard’s wheels are arranged the same way quad skate wheels are arranged.
 The board features trucks, just as is the case with quads.
 In fact, the idea of using trucks to attach the wheels originated from the quad skating scene.

 Now, there’s multiple skateboarding styles, and mastering each requires serious dedication and practice.
 Here’s a list of various skateboarding styles.

 - Off-road Skateboard

 Let’s take a closer look at each skateboarding style.

 Park skateboarding is the skateboarding style you want if you hate getting into trouble with law enforcement.
-You’re skating in a public park with elements of both street and vert skating elements.
-These elements include half-pipes, bowls, rails, ramps, pools, pyramids, and quarter pipes.
+You’re skating in a public park, and you’re combining the elements of both street and vert skateboarding.
+You’re skating half-pipes, bowls, rails, ramps, pools, pyramids, and quarter pipes.